How to Optimize Your Employee Referral Program in 5 Simple Steps

 As you hire for more roles, you’ll need a simple way to keep track of applications.
 Insisting on manual tracking methods could result in promising prospects falling through the cracks.
 Automating the referral process will ensure that every application is seen and given a fair chance.
 It also means your employees will be more inclined to keep submitting suitable referrals.
 You can automate every step of the process, from referral to hiring and giving your employee their referral bonus.
 Examples of suitable software include Smart Recruiters, Taleo, and Brassring.
 Your employee referral program software should meet these three criteria:

 ATS integration.
 Your referral automation platform should be able to move referrals into the hiring funnel quickly and easily.

 Hiring funnel visibility.
 Your employees will want to see where their referrals are in the hiring funnel.
 The solution you choose should offer that sort of visibility.
 However, ensure you respect candidates’ privacy, too.

-- Ease of use.
+Ease of use.
 Your solution should have a simple and intuitive user interface that your employees can easily learn how to use.

 Choosing the right software solution for your referral program is vital in ensuring your employees are able to submit and track their referrals quickly and easily.
 If you make it simple for them to do, they’re more likely to send great referrals your way.

 3. Encourage the use of social networks for talent sourcing